 Précis: A misrepresentation by an insured voids the policy of insurance and is a defence to a direct action pursuant to s.
 132(1) of the Insurance Act of Ontario.

 Facts: The applicant, a freight forwarder, retained the services of a motor carrier, KLM, to transport a shipment of food products.
 The contract between the applicant and KLM provided that KLM would be liable for the value of any shipments tendered to it and also required KLM to maintain insurance coverage.
 KLM applied for and obtained coverage from the respondent.
-The insurance application contained a question as to whether there were any contracts with shippers that stipulated higher limits of liability than were contained in the insured's standard bill of lading.
+The insurance application contained a question as to whether there were any contracts with shippers that stipulated higher limits of liability than were contained in the KLM’s standard bill of lading.
 KLM answered this question in the negative.
 During the course of transit, the truck was involved in an accident and the food products were destroyed.
-The applicant commenced proceedings against KLM and provided the respondent with notice of the claim.
+The applicant commenced proceedings against KLM and provided the respondent insurer with notice of the claim.
 Default judgment was subsequently obtained against KLM.
 The applicant then brought this proceeding against the respondent pursuant to s.
 132(1) of the Insurance Act of Ontario, which provides for direct action against insurers.
-The respondent defended arguing that: (1) the policy was void for misrepresentation; and (2) the policy contained a clause limiting recovery.
+The respondent defended arguing that the policy was void for misrepresentation and contained a clause limiting recovery.

 Decision: Application dismissed.
 The policy is void for misrepresentation.